Editorial by Industrial Quick Search

 Leading Manufacturers and Suppliers

-Extension springs are further treated with different types of coatings to enhance their existing properties such as conductivity, heat and corrosion resistance, etc. The different types of extension spring finishes are:
+Extension springs are often treated with various coatings to improve their properties, such as conductivity, heat resistance, and corrosion protection.
+The main types of finishes for extension springs include:

-Gold Iridite is a chemically processed coating that is done to the spring to offer high conductivity and durability.
+Gold Iridite is a chemically applied coating that enhances both conductivity and durability of the springs.

 Chapter Four – How Extension Springs Are Made?